 - Revenue.
 Not only does an on-demand video library better position your brand, it creates an entirely new and sustainable revenue stream for your business.

 - Franchise growth.
 An on-demand library isn’t just good for recruiting new consumers, it can be used as a sales tool to expand your franchise locations, too.
 For those looking to invest in a franchise, virtual is now more important than ever—having a top-notch, on-demand library sets yours apart.

 - A more tailored live stream experience.
-Your franchisees know their clients best and can customize their live streams accordingly.
+Your franchisees know their clients best and can customise their live streams accordingly.
 Clients can then work out with the same people they normally do, instructors included.

 - Potential pricing conflicts.
 Depending on how you price your on-demand membership(s), it might create a conflict with your locations.
 For example, if your pricing is comparable to an in-person membership, it might be perceived as competition by your franchisees.
-Instead, many organizations are choosing to price low ($5-$15), so consumers see on-demand as a supplement, rather than a replacement.
-Regardless, you'll need to reinforce why your corporate library is a value add to your franchisees to minimize any unsettled feelings.
+Instead, many organizations are choosing to price low ($10-$20), so consumers see on-demand as a supplement, rather than a replacement.
+Regardless, you'll need to reinforce why your corporate library is a value add to your franchisees to minimise any unsettled feelings.

 - Lackluster live streams.
 When left to individual locations, it’s harder to ensure a consistent live stream experience for both existing and prospective consumers.
 If a brand-new customer has a poor virtual experience with one of your locations, they’ll be less likely to interact with your brand again.
 So, if you do decide to move forward with this model, you’ll need to set expectations and educate your locations on live streaming best practices—more on that later.